susheel7783/Docker-and-kubernates-learning-resource/docker.md

 Problem it Solves: The classic "Works on my machine" problem.
 It ensures that if an app runs on a developer's Windows laptop, it will run exactly the same on a client's Mac or a Linux server

+Docker is an open-source platform that uses containerization to package an application and all its dependencies into a single unit called a container.

+Problem Solved: The "Works on my machine" syndrome.

+Origin: Introduced in 2013 by DotCloud; now part of the CNCF.

+Core Value: Provides a consistent environment from development to production.

 ### Key Components:
 * **The Image:** A read-only template (the blueprint).